par-tsanborn/west-titanic/README.md

 # west-titanic

-This is where we fins in Seattle do their first machine learning project.
+This is where fins in Seattle do their first machine learning project.